 Individual schools can access their SOAR through the Utah State Board of Education Data Gateway.
 School counselors will need to work with their Information Technology department or Local Education Agency (LEA) leadership to obtain access.
 Once access is granted through the district, school counselors can find the report on the Data Gateway homepage under My Tools.
 To help school counselors analyze and interpret the SOAR, the SOAR Business Rules have been established.

 Outcome data is a requirement of systemic practice in the areas of access, attainment, and achievement for student success.
-School counselors work on many data projects within one school year; however, only one project is reported annually to the Utah State Board of Education (USBE) using the data project template.
 Data projects submitted to USBE are only one example of a larger data-driven school counseling program and systemic practice within the educational setting.
 Each year, all schools receiving College and Career Readiness School Counseling Program funds are required to submit a data project to USBE.
 School counselors track the data elements regularly and report results at the end of the school year.
+Schools can use the Data Project Rubric to assess the level of evidence found in their Data Project.
 The data project is completed by the school counseling team and submitted to their Local Education Agency (LEA) leadership.
-The LEA leadership submits all data projects to a USBE School Counseling Program Specialist via e-mail by June 1.
+The LEA leadership submits all data projects to a USBE School Counseling Program Specialist via e-mail by June 15.

 To complete the Data Project Reporting Template, download the template from the below link.
 When you first open the file in Excel, click enable macros if prompted.
 Once in the document, refer to the instructions sheet and read the instructions page thoroughly before beginning to fill out the template.